Academics

 4. Latin (The Trivium)

 Kindergarteners and 1st graders are exposed to the Latin language through hymns and prayers.
-Students begin to formally learn Latin in 2nd grade.
+Students begin to formally learn Latin in 2nd grade with the help of the University of Dallas’s Latin through Stories.
 Latin is an extremely logical language, and as students learn their grammar and syntax, they better understand the workings of the English language, and learn to think more logically.
 The study of Latin has a privileged place in STMA’s curriculum because it is the language of the Roman Catholic Church, and the root of modern Romance languages.

 5. Mathematics (The Quadrivium)